jaarpa/columbus-cart/readme.md

 # Title: Rubberduck groceries store (MVP)
 ---
 ## Overview
-This will be a customer to customer (c2c) e-commerce of groceries products.
+This will be a customer to customer (c2c) e-commerce of pets.
-Not that it makes too much sense to sell groceries in this way but it was simpler to start up with fake data.

 Mainly focused in the cart part and users creation.
 It also contains the inventory managment.